King Tut's grandmother, the powerful and beautiful Queen Tiye, might have had an unattractive flat wart on her forehead, according to a mummy expert.

-"I got a high resolution image of the mummy’s face from the Egyptian museum.
+"I got a high-resolution image of the mummy’s face from the Egyptian museum.
 From the enlargement, the small growth appears compatible with a flat wart or verruca plana," González told Discovery News

 Slightly raised, flat and smooth, these harmless bumps of various colors are hyperplastic epidermal lesions produced by papilloma viruses (HPV).
-They usually occur on the face, neck and back of the hands.
+They usually occur on the face, neck and back of hands.

 However, flat warts are not commonly found on the face of ancient Egyptian mummies.

 "Until now I haven't seen anything similar," González said.

 The wife of the 18th dynasty King Amenhotep III, the mother of the heretic pharaoh Akhenaten and grandmother of King Tut, Tiye (who lived from 1415 to 1340 B.C.), is one of the most intriguing women in Egyptian history.

 Described by her husband as "the lady of grace, sweet in her love, who fills the palace with her beauty, the Regent of the North and South, the Great Wife of the King who loves her," she was the most influential woman of Amenhotep III's 38-year reign.